Challenger3000/ANTWEIGHT_BATTLEBOT/README.md

 "# ANTWEIGHT_ESP_BATTLEBOT"

-This is an example code that is meant to run an ESP32S3 battlebot / remote combo
+This is an example code that is meant to run an ESP32S3 battlebot / remote

 The main brain of the robot has the following hardware
 1. ESP32S3